Why You Can't Hear Voice in Your CS2 Demo (Fixes)

 7. You typed tv_listen_voices_indices

-Still stuck?
 The quick checklist

-- FACEIT or server demo, not matchmaking/Premier.
+- FACEIT or league demo, not matchmaking or Premier.

-voice, notvoices. - Re-entered this session (they reset on restart).
+voice, notvoices. - Re-entered this session.

 - Watching the FACEIT